rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 * `HOOK_HEXSHOOTBLOCKING (hs_hexshootblocking.int)`
 * `HOOK_HEXSIGHTBLOCKING (hs_hexsightblocking.int)`

-Runs when checking to see if a hex blocks movement or shooting. (or ai-ing, presumably...)
+Run when checking to see if a hex blocks movement or shooting. (or ai-ing, presumably...)

 __NOTE:__ these hook scripts can become very CPU-intensive and you should avoid using them.
 For this reason, they may be removed in future versions.